UF Health Shands Hospital ranked one of the nation's and region's top hospitals for

 If you or a loved needs a lung transplant, it’s comforting to know that the caring experts at University of Florida Shands Transplant Center are ready to support you through the journey.
 Our team has more than 20 years’ experience in advanced lung transplantation techniques.
 We focus on your unique needs, providing advanced medical treatments with expertise and compassion.

 Our lung transplant program started in 1994.
-Since the program began, our physicians have successfully performed more than 700 lung transplants, most recently averaging 50 transplants per year — more than any other transplant center in the state of Florida, according to data from the United Network for Organ Sharing (UNOS).
+Since the program began, our physicians have successfully performed more than 1,000 lung transplants, most recently performing 103 transplants in Fiscal Year 2020 — more than any other transplant center in the state of Florida, according to data from the United Network for Organ Sharing (UNOS).